Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Conclusion

 \section{Conclusion}

-Our finding shows that current methods underperform DINO in \Gls{cdfsl}.
-This paper proposes \Gls{ours}.
-It consists of the \acrfull{cp} and \acrfull{lsr} to outperform DINO for the first time.
-The \Gls{cp} is the successor to the plain/soft prompts, which works as a unified projection with a single matrix, rather than having two projections.
-Moreover, the \gls{lsr} reserves the latent space and stretches it by generating novel pseudo-classes in both the input and embedding spaces of the base domain to anticipate new, unseen samples from extreme domain shift scenarios.
-Our rigorous numerical studies demonstrate that our approach outperforms prior arts, including DINO, by notable margins.
-Our future work is devoted to addressing the problem of few-shot defect classifications. {
+Our finding shows that current \Gls{sota} methods underperform DINO in \Gls{cdfsl}.
+This paper proposes \acrfull{cp} for each attention head as the successor to the soft prompts and \acrfull{lsr} to outperform DINO.
+The \acrshort{lsr} compacts the latent space occupied by the base classes and reserves and stretches the other regions by generating novel pseudo-classes in both the input and embedding space of the base domain to anticipate new, unseen samples from extreme domain shift scenarios.
+Our rigorous numerical studies and theoretical analysis demonstrate that our approach outperforms prior arts, including DINO, by notable margins.